apiman/apiman.github.io/_blog-src/_posts/2016-02-22-plugin-mgmt.markdown

 - HTTP Security - Provides a policy which allows security-related HTTP headers to be set, which can help mitigate a range of common security vulnerabilities.
 - JSONP - A plugin that contributes a policy that turns a standard RESTful endpoint into a JSONP compatible endpoint.
 - Keycloak OAuth - This plugin offers an OAuth2 policy which leverages the Keycloak authentication platform as the identity and access provider.
-- Log Headers - Offers a simple policy that allows request headers to be added or stripped from the HTTP request (outgoing) or HTTP response (incoming).
+- Simple Headers - Offers a simple policy that allows request headers to be added or stripped from the HTTP request (outgoing) or HTTP response (incoming).
 - XML<->JSON Transformation - This plugin provides a very simple policy which can transform the request and/or response payload between XML and JSON.
+- Log Headers - A policy that logs request and/or response headers to the server console.

 The optional plugins are accessed in this administrative page in the apiman Management UI:

 ![Image: Optional Plugins](/blog/images/2016-02-22/plugin_mgmt_1.png)

-To install a policy plugin, click on “Install” - for example, to install the Log Headers Policy:
+To install a policy plugin, click on "Install" - for example, to install the Log Headers Policy:

 ![Image: Log Policy Plugin](/blog/images/2016-02-22/plugin_mgmt_2.png)

-And, it’s installed!
+And, it's installed!

 ![Image: Log Policy Plugin Installed](/blog/images/2016-02-22/plugin_mgmt_3.png)

 OK, we installed the policy plugin.
-Now, let’s uninstall it!
+Now, let's uninstall it!

 Uninstalling a policy plugin is as simple as installing it.
-All you do is select the plugin from the “Manage Plugins” page in the Administrative UI:
+All you do is select the plugin from the "Manage Plugins" page in the Administrative UI:

 ![Image: Log Policy Plugin Uninstalled ](/blog/images/2016-02-22/plugin_mgmt_4.png)

 There are a couple of caveats to keep in mind when you uninstall a policy plugin:

 - First, uninstalling the plugin removes it from the apiman Management UI, but it still remains in use for all APIs in which it was previously configured.
 - Second, if you want to completely remove the plugin from all APIs in which it was previously configured, you must manually click on each API, Plan, and Client App that uses the policy and remove it.
-Apiman does not include a single “kill” button to automatically remove all references to a policy.
+Apiman does not include a single "kill" button to automatically remove all references to a policy.

 ### Upgrading Policy Plugins